Grace Church School

 After Grace Church School

 Grace Church School provides an excellent foundation for a child’s education after preschool.
-In the last 3 years, Grace Church students have been accepted to a wide variety of schools, both public and independent, including:
+In the last three years, Grace Church students have been accepted to a wide variety of schools, both public and independent, including:

 Site design by Anne Garland.